 Each UK Partner shall use its reasonable endeavours to ensure that all Equipment supplied under this MOU will be consistent with the Requirements.

 Equipment supplied by the UK Partner(s) and delivered to one of the LIGO Observatories, Caltech, or MIT will be made available to the LIGO Laboratory for sole use in the Project.
-Full legal title to the Equipment will transfer to LIGO Laboratory)on notification of readiness to despatch the Equipment.
+Full legal title to the Equipment will transfer to LIGO Laboratory on notification of readiness to despatch the Equipment.
 In the event that Caltech, MIT and / or the LIGO Laboratory wish to use the Equipment for other purposes, such purposes shall require to be agreed in writing with the relevant UK Partner.
 Costs and procedures associated with shipping, customs duties and clearances shall be as agreed between the relevant UK Partner and the recipient of such Equipment (from time to time and as the case may be).

 No warranties are provided by the UK Partners in relation to any Equipment or the Engineering activities provided under this MOU or in relation to any reports, data, drawings, diagrams, and/or any other information whatsoever which may be supplied under this MOU, including in relation to the Equipment.
 To the fullest extent permitted by law, the UK Partners disclaim all liability arising from the use of the Equipment and any reports, data, drawings, diagrams, and/or any other information provided in connection with this MOU.

-Caltech and the LIGO Laboratory shall ensure themselves that the Equipment is safe and suitable for its purpose prior to any such use and shall be solely responsible for any use of the Equipment, any loss, liability or damage including, but not limited to, liability for death or personal injury, damage to property and any third party claim incurred or suffered by or imposed upon the UK Partners directly or indirectly as a result of, or in connection with the use of the Equipment on the Project, the installation of the Equipment and / or subsequent decommissioning of the Equipment.
+Caltech and the LIGO Laboratory shall ensure that the Equipment is safe and suitable for its purpose prior to any such use and shall be solely responsible for any use of the Equipment, any loss, liability or damage including, but not limited to, liability for death or personal injury, damage to property and any third party claim incurred or suffered by or imposed upon the UK Partners directly or indirectly as a result of, or in connection with the use of the Equipment on the Project, the installation of the Equipment and / or subsequent decommissioning of the Equipment.

 Caltech and the LIGO Laboratory shall be responsible for any costs associated with repairs, decommissioning and disposal of the Equipment, as well as any costs associated with modifications of the Equipment post-delivery.